 The Bottom Line

 Smaller-state cashflow property is not a scaled-down version of Klang Valley investing.
 The inventory is thinner, the tenant demand is more concentrated (often a single employer or demographic), and the data is less deep.
-That said, for buyers with local knowledge or specific regional reasons to invest, the top HIGH-confidence entries in each smaller state are real and workable.
+That said, for buyers with local knowledge or specific regional reasons to invest, the strongest cashflow-positive inventory in each smaller state is real and workable.

-The 10 properties above are the best we found in our April 2026 data.
-For the full inventory across all 16 Malaysian regions — including the properties we could not fit into this listicle — the paid directory covers every cashflow-positive development we have identified.
+The five smaller states above hold 60 of Malaysia's 1,088 cashflow-positive properties in our April 2026 screening.
+For the full named inventory across all 16 Malaysian regions, including the developments behind these aggregate counts, the paid directory covers every cashflow-positive property we have identified.